smachiwenyika/smachiwenyika/README.md

-- 👋 Hi, I’m @smachiwenyika
+- 👋 Hi, I’m Sailas Machiwenyika @smachiwenyika
 - 👀 I’m interested in Redhat Products
 - 🌱 I’m currently learning Kubernetes, Terraform, Jenkins, Git, Docker, Podman, Ansible and Openshift
 - 💞️ I’m looking to collaborate on the above an more